-Where the parties involved are unable to successfully resolve the concern directly, then a formal complaint or appeal may be lodged with PEER using the Complaints and Appeals Form.
-A copy of the form is provided to the complainant, and it records the following information:
+Where the parties involved are unable to successfully resolve the concern directly, then a formal complaint or appeal may be lodged with PEER using the Complaints Form which is available on the PEER website, or a copy will be provided to the complainant.
+If the complainant is a PEER staff member, they can lodge a complaint via Smart Sheet.
+The form records the following information: